-Trump says Biden isn't too old to be president, warns Republicans about abortion in interview: 5 takeaways
+Trump says Biden isn't too old to be president, warns Republicans about abortion in interview: 6 takeaways

-WASHINGTON — Former President Donald Trump used a new interview to explain his abortion position and defend his age as he seeks a second term in office.
+WASHINGTON — Former President Donald Trump used a new interview to explain his abortion position, defend his age as he seeks a second term in office and claim he doesn't fear prison from the four criminal cases filed against him.

-But the former president also took credit during the interview for his efforts after Biden won the 2020 election, even in the face of criminal charges accusing him of trying to steal the race, which could put him in prison.
+The former president also took credit for efforts to overturn Biden's victory in the 2020 election, even in the face of criminal charges accusing him of trying to steal the race.

 "It was my decision," Trump said during a wide-ranging interview that aired Sunday on NBC's "Meet The Press."

 The interview also marked the debut of NBC's Kristen Welker as moderator of the long-running news program.
-Here are five key takeaways.
+Here are seven key takeaways.

 'You know who I listen to?
 Myself'